elmacan/IAE-CE316/README.md

 ## 📄 License

-This project is for educational use only under the MIT License.
+This project is **not open-source** and is intended for educational demonstration only.